 - A25.
 See question 52.

-- A26.
+A26.
 According to the DOL, furloughed employees do not qualify for leave regardless of whether the furlough started before April 1, 2020.
 An employee who is furloughed, even if the furlough is considered temporary, will not be entitled to take leave once furloughed.
 The DOL’s position is that the EPSLA and EFMLEA are designed to cover hours the employee is expected to work.
-If an employee is not expected to work (because of a layoff, furlough, temporary business closure, or otherwise) the employee is not entitled to leave.
+If an employee is not expected to work (because of a layoff, furlough, temporary business closure, or otherwise) the employee does not need leave due to an FFCRA-covered reason and thus is not entitled to leave under the law.

 - A27.
 The penalties for failure to adhere to the provisions of the amendment are the same as those under the FMLA.
 Both companies and individuals can be sued by private individuals affected or by the DOL.
 However, the FFCRA includes a provision (section 3104) that states that an employer that does not meet the normal covered employer test under the FMLA (i.e., an employer that does not have 50 or more employees within 20 or more workweeks during this calendar year or last calendar year), is not subject to private civil actions by employees.
 However, these employers would be subject to private civil actions under the jurisdiction of the DOL, which could bring an enforcement action for violations.

 A28.
 Yes.
 The DOL has stated in its Q&As that an employee may be eligible for leave under the FFCRA to care for a child if, for example, the employee determines that he or she has not “been able to care effectively for the children while teleworking” or to allow a spouse to work or telework.